Mazensayed91/evaluate-news-article/README.md

-# evaluate-news-article
+# Evaluate-News-Article-NLP

-The aim of this project is to practice webpack-nodejs to evaluate news article
+The aim of this project is to practice webpack-nodejs to evaluate news article using NLP

 The main task of this React project are the following: